 Incubator covers are designed to protect the baby from the bright hospital lights and to create a homely atmosphere.
 There are two different patterns below, based on the requirements of hospitals in different areas.
-You may want to check with your local Linus coordinator about which is best in your area before sewing.
+Please check with your local Linus coordinator about which is best in your area before sewing.

 This pattern is used for the Royal Worcester Neo-Natal Unit, and is kindly provided by local coordinator Lynne Adams.